 - The juice of half a medium lemon

 - 65 g (½ a cup) chopped walnuts toasted

 - 1 tablespoon pumpkin seeds

 - Freshly squeezed lemon juice

-- In a large bowl add the olive oil, spice, black pepper and 1/4 tsp of sea salt.
+- In a large bowl add 5 tablespoons of olive oil, 1 level teaspoon of ground cumin and half a teaspoon of smoked paprika.
+Also, add a pinch of freshly ground black pepper and a pinch of sea salt.
 Mix until combined.
-Add the cauliflower and mix well until all the cauliflower florets are covered in the spice mixture.Transfer the cauliflower to a baking tray then bake in the oven for 25 to 30 minutes turning the florets halfway through cooking.
+Add the cauliflower florets to the bowl and mix well until all the florets are covered in the spice adn oil mixture.Transfer the cauliflower to a baking tray pour any oil left in the bowl over the cauliflower.Bake in the oven for 10 - 15 minutes then add the red onion to the tray and rub any oil on the tray onto the onion.
+Turn the cauliflower florets.Return the tray to the oven and cook for another 10 to 15 minutes.
 The cauliflower is done when it is golden brown and soft.

-- When the cauliflower is done remove from the oven and leave it to cool slightly.
-Drain the kale and add to a large serving dish.Add the cauliflower to the kale and toss gently.
+- When the cauliflower and red onion are cooked remove them from the oven and leave them to cool slightly.
+Drain the kale in a colander to remove any excess liquid.Add to a large serving dish.Add the cauliflower and red onion to the kale and toss gently.
 Crumble the goat's cheese over the salad and add the toasted walnuts, pumpkin seeds and pomegranate.
 Serve with a good squeeze of lemon juice and some freshly cracked black pepper.